ZacharyWesterman/paisley/README.md

 - `systime`: Returns a number representing the system time (seconds since midnight).
 Arguments are ignored.
 - `sysdate`: Returns a numeric array containing the system day, month, and year (in that order).
 Arguments are ignored.
 - `print`: Send all arguments to the "print" output, as well as to the internal log.
-- `error`: Send all arguments (plus line number and file, if applicable) to the "error" output, as well as to the internal warning log.
+- `error`: Send all arguments (plus line number and file, if applicable) to the "error" output, and terminates the program if not caught.
 - `sleep`: Pause script execution for the given amount of seconds.
 If the first argument is not a positive number, delay defaults to minimum value (0.02s).

 Note that all commands take a little bit of time to run (at least 0.02s), whether they're built-in or not.
 This is to prevent "infinite loop" errors or performance drops.